hazyikmis/graphql-prisma-nodejs-auth/README.md

 ##-------

+The line below added at the beginning of "schema.graphql" file:
+#import UserOrderByInput from "./generated/prisma.graphql"
+(With the number sign # at the beginning.
+This line imports UserOrderByInput enum types from GraphQL Server (not actually, from the schema get from there), so we can use these enum types in the code & querying from localhost:4000)

+##-------

 IN THIS PROJECT NodeJs App, queries, and makes CRUD Operations on real database, served by GraphQL --> PostgreSQL, not db.js (satatic data)
 In doing that, it uses the "prisma".